threefoldtech/threefold_hub/research/bridges.md

 If an extra bridge is created that supplies TFT's on BSC, the amount of TFT's on BSC will exceed the amount of vaulted TFT's on the Stellar<-> BSC bridge.

 The BSC to Stellar flow will fail to function when it's vault is depleted and in a pretty bad way too as the bridge listens to BSC events and currently has no way to mint TFT's on Stellar or refund the TFT's on the BSC side.

+If the threefold hub<->BSC bridge vaults TFT's on the BSC side as is it's default, there is no problem as the inflow of TFT's to BSC is restricted to the Stellar<->BSC bridge.

+## bridge network

+A network of chains with interconnected bridges, for example a tfchain, Threefold hub, BSC and Stellar with bridges connecting some of them:

+- Stellar <-> BSC, threefold hub and 2 tfchains
+- Threefold hub <-> BSC and 2 tfchains

+Given the explanation in [1 to N chains](#1toNchains), one can easily imagine this scenario to fail.

+There might be some solutions:

+- Do not use vaulting
+- Make sure all vaults have enough tokens ( fund them when minting for farming payouts)

+### No vaulting

+Given the issues with vaulting mentioned above, it seems attractive not to use vaulting at all but burn and mint with every bridged transfer.

+Every bridge needs minting and burning rights on the chains it connects.

+Requires rewrites of vaulting bridges.

+Statistics of TFT requires a snapshot over all chains where TFT lives.

+### Fat validators

+Since Cosmos bridges like Gravity require a full node of the chain it bridges too, validators become very heavy.